Database Guidelines 5. Barcodes & Identifiers

 5.4.
 Matrix / Run-Out information is often stamped in the run out grooves of records, or in the inner ring of CDs.
 Vinyl run out etchings can also contain mastering engineer / mastering studio / pressing plant information (often as initials), and extra text.
 This information can all be added to one 'Matrix number' field.

-Matrix Numbers and other run out information can also be extracted from the whole run out inscription, and added as further 'Matrix Number' fields with descriptions and / or expanded upon in the notes as the submitter sees fit.
+Matrix Numbers and other run out information can also be extracted from the whole run out inscription, and added as further 'Matrix Number' fields with descriptions and / or expanded upon in the release notes as the submitter sees fit.

 Matrix numbers can also be found printed on the label, often without the stamper version etc, this can be added in a separate field if desired.